Sensiblemnd/lloveras-dev-blog/_posts/trade-the-stack.md

 ---
-title: "Trade The Stack"
+title: "Share my dev stack"
-excerpt: "Trade the stack is a platform for developers to discover tools and technologies for building software."
+excerpt: "Share my dev stack is a platform for developers to discover tools and technologies for building software."
 coverImage: "/trade-the-stack.png"
 date: "2025-04-22 20:19:59"
 author: